fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/Get-AzureRmStreamAnalyticsJob.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmStreamAnalyticsJob** cmdlet lists all Stream Analytics jobs defined in the azure_2 subscription or specified resource group or gets job information about a specific job within a resource group.
+The **Get-AzureRmStreamAnalyticsJob** cmdlet lists all Stream Analytics jobs defined in the Azure subscription or specified resource group or gets job information about a specific job within a resource group.

 ## EXAMPLES